tianon/wishlist/zulip.md

 - per-conversation customizable notifications
   - in most chat apps, the notifications for a given conversation allow long-clicking in the notification area and setting custom sounds, etc specific to that conversation
+  - ideally this could be per-topic so that really important conversations can have a unique sound, but per-channel would be really reasonable too ("important" conversations can be split off into a separate channel pretty reasonably, even though topics feel cleaner and like a little sub-channel)

-- "mark as read" and "reply" directly from notifications
+- "mark as read" (and/or "reply") quick action directly from notifications

 - better "share to" functionality
   - showing potential share targets in the "share" dialog
   - when sharing to a channel, it pulls up the channel, drops the shared content in the chat box, and defaults to "general chat" but shows the channel feed - if I click on a topic above, it opens that topic but my sharing content is gone, so it would be useful if the top half of that "share" dialog could be a topic *list* instead (and then clicking one could just seed the "topic" box in the message below)
+  - related to some of the above feedback, perhaps implementing more of that type of thing would naturally surface topics or at least channels here?

 ## Dockerization

 Before I gave up and decided to use Zulip Cloud, I tried very hard to run Zulip locally using Docker containers (something I happen to know a thing or two about), and boy howdy this application is **designed** to run inside a hand-maintained virtual machine.
-Given the age of the software, I can't really blame them for it, but it sure made running my own instance a pain because the upstream-published image just mimics a VM and I'm "weird" about my containers to that's DOA for me.
+Given the age of the software, I can't really blame them for it, but it sure made running my own instance a pain because the upstream-published image just mimics a VM and I'm "weird" about my containers so that's DOA for me.
 I did manage to get something running in my own containers, but every single inch of progress was an uphill battle.
-For comparison, most competing solutions (those that are open source, that is) I was able to make my own container images from source successfully in a day or two's work.
+For comparison, most competing solutions (those that are open source, that is) I was able to make my own container images from source successfully in a day or two's work (because they're designed to be separate from the database, etc from the start).

-With all that being said, I'm clearly still using the product because as I noted above, they have some _really_ killer functionality that sets them apart from every other tool, even if they're missing a lot of the shine and polish of their competitors, to the point where I gave up running it myself completely. 🤷
+With all that being said, I'm clearly still using the product because as I noted above, they have some _really_ killer functionality that sets them apart from every other tool, even if they're missing a lot of the shine and polish of their competitors, to the point where I gave up running it myself completely but did still want to use it. 🤷

+### Zulip Cloud

+- not thrilled about the free tier message limit or the pricing for "home" usage, but perhaps that's what I get for considering an enterprisey solution

+- the 5GB of storage has me _really_ worried because for personal family chat, we're likely to be sharing a lot of images over time and the storage for those is really going to add up fast
+  - it would be neat if I could bring my own (image) storage, somehow?  like provide a Backblaze B2/AWS S3 bucket, or similar

+- organization-level audit logs (which IPs are accessing, etc)
+  - this helps with the peace-of-mind for how private my household chats are, because many of them will be really sensitive

+(ideally I'd really self-host which would make both of these moot, but that's also why this section is nested under Dockerization -- self-hosting also has rough implications for the household-acceptance-factor because it becomes my problem to provide remote access to it and secure it appropriately, but that's tenable)